-In an effort to assist members to assess their hiking ability, the Club has developed a self-assessment course on “PC Hill”.
+In an effort to assist members to assess their hiking ability for moderate and semi-moderate hikes, the Club has developed a self-assessment course on “PC Hill”.
 This is the hill that has the letters “PC” on the side of the hill facing Route 224.
 You can access the “PC Hill” trailhead off of Route 248.
 There is a dirt road going behind the Park City School District building.
 This road is on the left if you are traveling from Park City and is directly across the street from Wyatt Erp Way.

 The most common Club hike levels are as follows: